joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop-copy.md

 5. Configure the below settings, in accordance with your organisation policies:

 * **Set time limit for active but idle Remote Desktop Services sessions**
-* _This policy allows you to specify the maximum amount of time that an active Remote Desktop Services sessions can be idle (without user input) before it is automatically disconnected._
+* _This policy allows you to specify the maximum amount of time that an active Remote Desktop Services session can be idle (without user input) before it is automatically disconnected._
 * **Set time limit for active Remote Desktop Services sessions**
 * _This policy allows you to specify the maximum amount of time that a Remote Desktop Services session can be active before it is automatically disconnected._
 * **Set time limit for disconnected sessions**